baril / sqlout

 Making a model searchable

-use Baril\Sqlout\Searchable; class Post extends Model { use Searchable; protected $weights = [ 'title' => 4, 'excerpt' => 2, ]; public function toSearchableArray() { return [ 'title' => $this->post_title, 'excerpt' => $this->post_excerpt, 'body' => $this->post_content, ]; } }
+namespace App\Models; use Baril\Sqlout\Searchable; class Post extends Model { use Searchable; protected $weights = [ 'title' => 4, 'excerpt' => 2, ]; public function toSearchableArray() { return [ 'title' => $this->post_title, 'excerpt' => $this->post_excerpt, 'body' => $this->post_content, ]; } // Optionally, you can customize the // name of the table that the model // will be indexed in: public function searchableAs(): string { return 'my_custom_index'; } }

 The example above is similar to what is described in Scout's documentation, with the following differences/additions:

-- You'll notice that the model uses the
+- The model uses the

 Baril\Sqlout\Searchable